VetrovVladik/Stepic/README.md

-Have no clue how ti use it properly!
+Have no clue how to use it properly!